- Fee assured

-Dr Rachel Andrew is a Clinical Psychologist.
-She is registered with the Health and Care Professions Council and is an Associate Fellow of the British Psychological Society.
-She worked for the NHS for 17 years, specialising in the psychology of children, young adults and their families.
-Dr Rachel Andrew set up in private practice in 2005, offering appointments to adults as well as families.
+I am a Clinical Psychologist.
+I am registered with the Health and Care Professions Council and am an Associate Fellow of the British Psychological Society.
+I worked for the NHS for 18 years, specialising in the psychology of adults, adolescents and children.
+I set up in independent practice in 2005.

-My work requires me to assess, formulate and treat the difficulties of children and adults.
+My work requires me to assess, formulate and treat the difficulties of children, adolescents and adults.
 I regularly work with people with a wide range of emotional and physical health problems, including obesity and eating distress, self-harm, ADHD, OCD, anxiety, depression, trauma, and challenging behaviours.
-I work with adults and families who are coming to terms with traumatic experiences, separation, bereavement, physical health problems and medical diagnoses.
+I work with adults, children and families who are coming to terms with traumatic experiences, separation, bereavement, physical health problems and medical diagnoses.

 Areas of interest

-Working with children, young people, adults and families; trauma; behavioural difficulties; anxiety; low mood/depression; anger; sleep difficulties; bereavement; adjusting to life events; coming to terms with any health condition and its wider impact
+Working with adults; adolescents; children; trauma; behavioural difficulties; anxiety; low mood/depression; parenting; anger; sleep difficulties; self harm; bereavement; adjusting to life events; coming to terms with any health condition and its wider impact

 British Psychological Society Associate Fellow